Ybalrid/Ogre_glTF/README.md

 ![DEMO](./demo2.gif)

+## Requirements

+ - Ogre 2.1 built for source
+ - C++14 compliant compiler (any modern-ish version of Visual Studio or GCC will do)

+`CI` builds are currently performed on Windows under Visual Studio 2017 and on Linux under g++7

+(please, do not attempt to do the thing the travis script does directly under linux, unless you really think extracting random archives inside of `/` is wise :wink:)

+## Project details

 Right now this is not intended to serve as a "plugin" for Ogre, but to be a little support library that permit you to use standard glTF files in an Ogre application.